INFORMSJoC/2024.0719/README.md

 ## Data

 The instances are randomly generated according to some rules.
 Please see the [data](data) directory to view the data.
-This directory includes five folders: "random," "sensitivityanalyses," "JDE," "TTRS," and "unitbox."
+This directory includes five folders: "Random," "SensitivityAnalyses," "JDE," "TTRS," and "Unitbox."

-The "random" folder includes all randomly generated instances considered in Section 4.3.
+The "Random" folder includes all randomly generated instances considered in Section 4.3.
 Each instance (denoted by "N_M1_M2_E_I") represents a QCP problem with N variables, M1 convex constraints, and M2 non-convex constraints.
 Note that E is the number of nonnegative eigenvalues in the matrix and I is the instance id.

-The "sensitivityanalyses" folder includes all instances used for sensitivity analyses considered in Section 4.4.
+The "SensitivityAnalyses" folder includes all instances used for sensitivity analyses considered in Section 4.4.
 Each instance (denoted by "N_M1_M2_E_I") represents a QCP problem with N variables, M1 convex constraints, and M2 non-convex constraints.
 Note that E is the number of nonnegative eigenvalues in the matrix and I is the instance id.

 The "JDE" and "TTRS" folders include all instances of the joint decision and estimation (JDE) problem and the two-trust-region subproblem (TTRS) considered in Section 4.5, respectively.
 Each instance (denoted by "N_I") represents a corresponding problem with N variables.
 Note that I is the instance id.

-The "unitbox" folder includes all randomly generated unitbox instances considered in Appendix F. Each instance (denoted by "N_M_D_I") represents a unitbox QCP problem with N variables and M constraints.
+The "Unitbox" folder includes all randomly generated unitbox instances considered in Appendix F. Each instance (denoted by "N_M_D_I") represents a unitbox QCP problem with N variables and M constraints.
 Note that D is the density (%) of the matrix and I is the instance id.

 ## Results

 Please see the [results](results) directory to view the log information of Gurobi.
-This directory includes five folders: "random," "sensitivityanalyses," "JDE," "TTRS," and "unitbox."
+This directory includes five folders: "Random," "SensitivityAnalyses," "JDE," "TTRS," and "Unitbox."

-The "random" folder records the log information of solving randomly generated instances considered in Section 4.3.
-This folder includes six folders: "Approximations," "Approximations2," "Gurobi," "lpRelax," "sdpRelax," and "socpRelax."
+The "Random" folder records the log information of solving randomly generated instances considered in Section 4.3.
+This folder includes six folders: "Approximations," "Approximations2," "Gurobi," "LP_Relax," "SDP_Relax," and "SOCP_Relax."
 In each folder, each file (named "N_M1_M2_E") records the log information of solving the corresponding approximation or original problem with N variables, M1 convex constraints, M2 non-convex constraints.
 Note that E is the number of nonnegative eigenvalues in the matrix.

-The "sensitivityanalyses" folder records the log information of solving randomly generated instances used for sensitivity analyses considered in Section 4.4.
+The "SensitivityAnalyses" folder records the log information of solving randomly generated instances used for sensitivity analyses considered in Section 4.4.
 This folder includes three folders: "Approximations," "Approximations2," and "Gurobi."
 In each folder, each file (named "N_M1_M2_E_A") records the log information of solving the corresponding approximation or original problem with N variables, M1 convex constraints, and M2 non-convex constraints.
 Note that E is the number of nonnegative eigenvalues in the matrix and A represents the parameter of the approximation quality ($\times 10^{-3}$), which is optional.

 The "JDE" and "TTRS" folders record the log information of solving the joint decision and estimation (JDE) problem and the two-trust-region subproblem (TTRS) considered in Section 4.5.
 Both of them include three folders: "Approximations," "Approximations2," and "Gurobi."
 In each folder, each file (named "N") records the log information of solving the corresponding approximation or original problem with N variables.

-The "unitbox" folder records the log information of solving randomly generated unitbox instances considered in Appendix F. This folder includes six folders: "Approximations," "Approximations2," "Gurobi," "lpRelax," "sdpRelax," and "socpRelax."
+The "Unitbox" folder records the log information of solving randomly generated unitbox instances considered in Appendix F. This folder includes six folders: "Approximations," "Approximations2," "Gurobi," "LP_Relax," "SDP_Relax," and "SOCP_Relax."
 In each folder, each file (named "N_M_D") records the log information of solving the corresponding approximation or original problem with N variables and M constraints.
 Note that D is the density (%) of the matrix.

 ## Run